iamenearossi/paperwork/start-here/paperwork-00-welcome.md

 That’s where **Paperwork** begins.
 A persoanl project born from the need to slow down, observe, and share what usually stays in the background.

-I’m Enea Rossi — CEO/ Co-Founder at Adoratorio® Studio.
+I’m Enea Rossi — CEO/ Co-Founder and Creative Partner at Adoratorio® Studio.
 And over time, I’ve realized that some of the most important things we do
 aren’t things we show.
 They’re choices, tensions, patterns.
 They’re *how we work*.